thevickypedia/stock_monitor/README.md

 # Stock Monitor
-A report on the list shares you have purchased
+A report on the list of shares you have purchased

 ## Pre-Req: